 Located on Pier 15 along the Embarcadero, the Exploratorium is one of the best things to do in San Francisco with kids.
 The science museum has hundreds of interactive activities that are bound to entertain all ages.
 It’s also a great San Francisco rainy-day activity.

 The Ferry Building is a foodie delight, with a variety of food shops and restaurants.
 There’s also a Farmers Market a few days a week.
 Plus, the tower is an iconic San Francisco view down Market Street.

 Salesforce Park is an elevated park above the new Transbay Transit Center.
-It has great views of San Francisco’s ever-changing skyline.
+Along with 600 trees and 16,000 plants, the park has great views of San Francisco’s ever-changing skyline.

 The San Francisco Museum of Modern Art reopened in 2016 after undergoing a huge expansion.
 Other nearby museums include the Museum of the African Diaspora, The Contemporary Jewish Museum, and the Children’s Creativity Museum.

 Union Square is one of the premier spots for shopping in San Francisco.
 With several huge department stores, including the Macy’s that overlooks the square, as well as flagship stores for dozens of high-end retailers, this is the place to go if you want to spend a ton of money on material goods.